llorllale/llorllale.github.io/_posts/2023-04-04-learning-go-book.md

 - TODO things I learned:
   - Invoking a function with args of type interface will result in a heap allocation for each of the interface types (p147)
-  - interfaces and nil (p147)
-  - function types as a bridge to interfaces (p154)
   - writing to channels in a `select` `case` (p211)
-  - buffered, unbuffered channels, and backpressure (p217-218)
-  - we shouldn't use the static functions of `http` package because other packages may have registered their own handlers in the default serve mux. "keep your application under control by avoiding shared state" (p251)
-  - http.StripPrefix (p251)
   - "empty struct uses no memory" (p263)
   - benchmarks! (p283)
   - use reflect to make functions and structs (p312-313)